 \section{Tokenizer}

 We employed the SentencePiece library \cite{kudo-richardson-2018-sentencepiece} to train a Byte-Pair Encoding \cite{sennrich2016neural} tokenizer on a representative 1\% sample of the model training data.
 The tokenizer has a vocabulary size of 64,000.
-Our reason for using a slightly larger vocabulary size compared to other LLMs (e.g.~GPT-3, OPT, and GPT-NeoX has a vocabulary size of 50k tokens, while LLaMA only uses 32k tokens in the vocabulary) is that we want to improve the performance of the smaller languages included in our data, such as Icelandic.
+Our reason for using a slightly larger vocabulary size compared to other LLMs (e.g.~GPT-3, OPT, and GPT-NeoX have a vocabulary size of 50k tokens, while LLaMA only uses 32k tokens in the vocabulary) is that we want to improve the performance of the smaller languages included in our data, such as Icelandic.

 Our tokenizer works without explicit pretokenization.
 However, it splits digits and uses SentencePiece's dummy prefix and the byte fallback feature.
-We also added repeated whitespace tokens \cite{black2022gptneox20b} and special code tokens like $\textlangle \textbar python\textbar \textrangle$ to the tokenizer's vocabulary, in order to improve the way code data is handled.
+We also added repeated whitespace tokens \cite{gptneox_2022} and special code tokens like $\textlangle \textbar python\textbar \textrangle$ to the tokenizer's vocabulary, in order to improve the way code data is handled.
 Note that the special code tokens are present in the code data as well.
-For more details on the tokenizer's features, training and evaluation, we refer to \citet{gptsw3_tokenizer}.
+We describe the tokenizer's features, training and evaluation in more detail in a separate paper \cite{gptsw3_tokenizer}.